• Home

 Size and Weight of the Miter Saw

-If you’ll be moving the saw around your shop or to the job site, consider a lighter saw, one no larger than necessary.
-If it will be fairly stationary, a large, heavy saw will give you the widest range of cutting options in the future.
+If you move the saw around your shop or to the job site, consider a lighter saw only as significant as necessary.
+If it will be pretty stationary, a large, heavy saw will give you the most comprehensive range of cutting options in the future.
 In either case, it’s a good idea to clamp your saw to a surface at a comfortable working height.

 How Much Power You Need